 Jerome: part two

 At the outset of their walk, teeth gritted, he had told Honoré, “Monsieur Serrigny asks me to advise him.
 And I have given it as my opinion that he may meet with you now at any date he cares to appoint.”
-A letter from Serrigny waiting in Mme Sartain’s possession, this by chance having arrived in the morning’s post, confirmed the news of Honoré’s legacy, promising that soon they would have their talk, reassuring him that the money was real, and not a figment.
+A letter from Serrigny waiting in Mme Sartain’s possession, by chance having arrived in the morning’s post, confirmed the news of Honoré’s legacy, promising that soon they would have their talk, and reassuring him the money was real, not a figment.

 But Serrigny had chosen not to arrange this meeting until the next year’s spring…on a particular anniversary in the month of March.
 Serrigny might devise signs and wonders, wishing her legatee to be impressed by the gravity of the occasion, but Honoré had been insensible of the hour and the day they had told him Mme Rose was dead.
 Even weeks afterwards that word had come to him like the whisper of a phantom.

 Clotilde and Mme Sartain accompanied Honoré to the lawyer’s rooms on the Quai Saint-Michel, where Serrigny, observing that Honoré’s wife clung to his sleeve, said to her aunt: “Madame, take this girl away.”

 “Yes, go.”
 Honoré caught Clotilde’s hand and loosed it.
 “Monsieur Serrigny has a thing he wishes to tell me in private.”

 Pressured towards the door by the arm of Mme Sartain thrown round her waist, Clotilde still crafted a defense: “But I will understand nothing Monsieur Serrigny says, I’m certain; so then it’s no difference if I stay or go, only…I can be very quiet there in the corner, monsieur.”